HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 When using `Alt-Svc`, a client makes requests to the origin as normal.
 However, if the server includes a header or sends a frame containing a list of alternatives, the client can make a new connection to the other endpoint and use it for future requests to that origin.

 Unsurprisingly, `Alt-Svc` usage is found almost entirely from services using advanced HTTP versions:  12.0% of HTTP/2 requests and 60.1% of gQUIC requests received an `Alt-Svc` header in response, as compared to 0.055% of HTTP/1.x requests.
-Note that our methodology here only captures `Alt-Svc` headers, not `ALTSVC` frames, so reality might be slightly understated.
+Note that our methodology here only captures `Alt-Svc` headers, not `ALTSVC` frames in HTTP/2, so reality might be slightly understated.

 While `Alt-Svc` can point to an entirely different host, support for this capability varies among browsers.
 Only 4.71% of `Alt-Svc` headers advertised an endpoint on a different hostname; these were almost universally (99.5%) advertising gQUIC and HTTP/3 support on Google Ads.
 Google Chrome ignores cross-host `Alt-Svc` advertisements for HTTP/2, so many of the other instances would have been ignored.